 Are homegrown sprouts safe?

-We have chosen our sprouting seeds supplier because of their commitment to the safest and healthiest seeds possible.
-They have shown us their safety standards and testing protocols and we want to share this with you.
+We chose our sprouting seeds supplier because of their commitment to the safest and healthiest seeds possible.
+They showed us their safety standards and testing protocols and we want to share them with you.

 Growing your own sprouts at home is much safer than buying them off the shelf at a supermarket, and we’ll show you why.

 -The safest sprouts are those you grow at home in a glass jar from a trusted, reliable source that screens the seed and tests both the irrigation water and sprouts for contamination.

 -The next best is fresh sprouts from a local, trusted grower who buys their seed from a similar source as above.

 -The least safe sprouts are from the supermarket where they have most likely been grown in a different state and trucked in.
 These sprouts are usually more than a few days old when they are first put on the shelves.

 Sprouts are healthy, nutritious and are rich in vitamins, minerals, proteins, enzymes, bioflavonoids, antioxidants, phytoestrogens, glucosinolates and other phytochemicals.
 They are an excellent alternative to meat, especially for vegetarians and vegans.

 There are two main hazards associated with sprouts – E. coli and Salmonella.
 Both of these terms are used a lot, but what do they really mean?
 What are they and where do they come from?

 From the CDC website: